• Skip to primary navigation

 Slow Cooker Beef Barley and Mushroom Soup!

-• Instant pot Chicken noodle soup
+• Chicken noodle soup in a brown bowl.

 The Best Instant Pot Chicken Noodle Soup